carlos-alberto-silva/ICESat2VegR/README.md

 Authors: Carlos Alberto Silva and Caio Hamamura

-The rICESat2Veg package provides functions for downloading, processing, visualizing and exporting ICESat-2 ATL03 and ATL08 data in R environment.
+The rICESat2Veg package provides functions for downloading, reading, visualizing, processing and exporting NASA's ICESat-2 ATL03 (Global Geolocated Photon Data) and ATL08 (Land and Vegetation Height) products for Land and Vegetation Applications in R environment.

 # Getting Started